Kansas City, Missouri: Walt Disney

 In 1911, Elias Disney moved his family from Marceline to Kansas City.
 They lived in a new home at 3028 Bellefontaine with a garage he built, in which Walt Disney made his first animation.
-In 1919, Walt returned from France where he had served as a Red Cross Ambulance Driver in World War I. He started the first animation company in Kansas City, Laugh-O-Gram Studio, in which he designed the character Mickey Mouse.
+In 1919, Walt returned from France where he had served as a Red Cross ambulance driver in World War I. He started the first animation company in Kansas City, Laugh-O-Gram Studio, in which he designed Mickey Mouse.
 When the company went bankrupt, Walt Disney moved to Hollywood and started The Walt Disney Company on October 16, 1923.

 Sports

 Professional sports teams in Kansas City include the Kansas City Chiefs in the National Football League (NFL), the Kansas City Royals in Major League Baseball (MLB) and Sporting Kansas City in Major League Soccer (MLS).

 The following table lists the professional teams in the Kansas City metropolitan area:

 Professional football

 The Chiefs, now a member of the NFL's American Football Conference, started play in 1960 as the Dallas Texans of the American Football League before moving to Kansas City in 1963.
 The Chiefs lost Super Bowl I to the Green Bay Packers by a score of 35–10.
 In 1969, the team became the last AFL champion and won Super Bowl IV.
-In 2020, it won Super Bowl LIV, in 2021 it lost Super Bowl LV, and in 2023, it won Super Bowl LVII.
+In 2020, they won Super Bowl LIV, in 2023, they won Super Bowl LVII, and in 2024 they won Super Bowl LVIII.